ponylang/ponylang-website/content/blog/last-week-in-pony-112722.md

 ### Office Hours

 We have an open Zoom meeting every Friday for the community to get together and well, do whatever they want.
 In theory, Sean T. Allen "owns" the meeting and will often set an agenda.
 Anyone is welcome to show up and participate.
-Lately, the meetings have been based around the work on getting a Postgres driver working and the corresponding work on Lori.
-Other office hours topics have been "open support time" where more experienced community member help others diagnose bugs or otherwise, get unstuck with the Pony projects they are working.
-And sometimes, it is just a gab fest.
-And sometimes, no one shows up!
+Got a Pony related problem you need help solving and prefer to do it synchronously?
+Give Office Hours a try.

+Most of office hours this week was dedicated to helping Adrian Boyko in his investigation of [ponyc issue #3658](https://github.com/ponylang/ponyc/issues/3658).
+Adrian had made decent progress on the issue and came into Office Hours with some questions related to code in `subtype.c`.
+Sean helped him a bit with some understanding and then Jason Carr joined in with a proposed solution to the bug that Adrian will be implementing and testing.

+We finished up this week with a series of conversations between the various attendees, Sean T. Allen, Adrian Boyko, Jason Carr, and Ryan Hagenson.

-Perhaps we will see you at the next one!
-Interested in giving attending a go?
+Interested in giving attending Office Hours sometime?
 There's a [calendar you can subscribe to](https://calendar.google.com/calendar/ical/4465e68ae24131ae00461a40893f2637a2c9ac510e311a44ff78680e2f183ce3%40group.calendar.google.com/public/basic.ics) to stay up-to-date with the schedule.
 We do our best to keep the calendar up-to-date.

 ## Releases